• Skip to primary navigation

 Love lemon desserts as much as I do?
 Check out these other fabulous lemon treats!

-If you're really wanting a fresh lemon flavor in a pound cake, be sure to check out my Italian Lemon Pound Cake recipe.
-It can be described as a bright cake, perfect texture, lemony and delicious, ready to share on a spring day.
+If you really want a fresh lemon flavor in a pound cake, be sure to check out my Italian Lemon Pound Cake recipe.
+It is a bright cake, perfect texture, lemony and delicious, ready to share on a Spring day.

 Did you enjoy a KICKASS BAKER recipe?
 Please share a comment and leave a 5 Star ⭐️⭐️⭐️⭐️⭐️ Rating on this recipe!
 We appreciate you sharing your feedback!